Ningthoukhong

 Ningthoukhong is a town and a Municipal Council having 14 wards in Bishnupur district in the Indian state of Manipur.

 Demographics

 As of the 2011 Census of India, Ningthoukhong had a population of 13,078 of which 6,415 are males while 6,663 are females as per report released by Census India 2011.
 Literacy rate of Ningthoukhong city is 77.13 % higher than state average of 76.94 %.
 In Ningthoukhong, Male literacy is around 86.46 % while female literacy rate is 68.32 %.
 In Ningthoukhong, 12.56 % of the population is under 6 years of age.
-It's the place from where water for NHPC project is sourced through a canel.
+It's the place from where water for NHPC project is sourced through a canal.
 Per capita income for ningthoukhong is among the highest one in the state.
 It is situated at a distance of about 30 km from Imphal along Tiddim Road.
 Ningthoukhong is a municipality and an important commercial center.